taylorj8/pytch-webapp/doc/source/developer/zipfile-format.rst

    assets/files/banana.jpg
    assets/files/whoosh.mp3

-The format is the same as in version 2, with the following exception:
+The format is the same as in version 2, with the following exceptions:

 * The program is stored in the file ``code/code.json`` instead of the file ``code/code.py``.
 The object represented in this file mirrors the type ``PytchProgram`` in the TypeScript code; :ref:`more detail below <zipfile-code-representation>`.

+* The asset metadata and files should be in "canonical" order;
+  :ref:`more detail below <zipfile-asset-ordering>`.

 .. _zipfile-code-representation: